sachinparashar/sachinparashar/article/readme.rst

 2. Copy the Article folder and paste in C->xampp->htdocs folder.

-3. Change the username and password according to your localhost phpmyadmin username and password in article->application->library->ActiveRecord
+3. Change the username and password according to your localhost phpmyadmin username and password in article->application->libraries->ActiveRecord.php like this-

+'mysql://your_username:your_password@localhost/article'

 phpmyadmin database and table structure: